 - Smooth it down and level the top then place it in the fridge and let it sit for at least 6 hours overnight.

 - To prepare the topping, combine the icing sugar with double cream in a large mixing bowl, then beat it until its soft peaks.

 - Spoon the whipped cream into a piping bag, then use it to decorate the cheesecake.

-- Drizzle the caramel sauce all over the cheesecake then sprinkle the rolos on tops.
+- Drizzle the caramel sauce all over the cheesecake then sprinkle the rolo sweets on top.